 Students are required to complete assigned readings from the textbook, typically two chapters each week, and a critique of a research article.
 The articles on the reading list are posted on Blackboard.
-Students will post a summary of the research article they selected on Blackboard on the Discussion Board.
-The synopsis and the question generated should reflect your understanding of the article and will be graded on critical thinking and integration of the information.
-The summary must be posted before midnight the night before each class meeting.
+Students will post a critique of their selected research article on the Discussion Board on Black board.
+The critique should include: the population included in the research, the hypothesis, and the key findings.
+Students should finish their critique with one critical question.
+The article critique must be posted before midnight the night before each class meeting.